hadi1376tm/Anime-Recommender-System/README.md

 # Anime-Recommender-System
-Final project of the Information Retrieval course at FUM
+Final project of the Information Retrieval course at FUM. content-based, collaborative-filtering, and hybrid methods on the anime dataset